oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-data-and-app/prepare-data-and-app.md

-Lab 4: Prepare code and create Object Storage buckets
+Lab 3: Create Object Storage buckets and upload code
 ===

 This lab will help users set up the following resources before proceeding to configure infrastructure resources